 Under SAFE regulations, mainland China residents who participate in a stock incentive plan in an overseas publicly listed company are required to register with SAFE or its local branches and complete certain other procedures.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulations-Regulation on Labor-Employee Stock Incentive Plan."
+See "Government Regulations - Regulation on Labor - Employee Stock Incentive Plan."
 We and our mainland China resident employees who participate in our share incentive plans are subject to these regulations since we became a public company listed in the United States.
 If we or any of these resident employees fail to comply with these regulations, we or such employees may be subject to fines and other legal or administrative sanctions.
 We also face regulatory uncertainties that could restrict our ability to adopt additional incentive plans for our directors, executive officers, and employees under PRC laws.